infobloxopen/themis/contrib/coredns/policy/README.md

  - *redirect_to* (type string) - can be assigned with a value defined in default_decision option or with a value taken from PDP response.
 The valid formats are string representation of IPv4 or IPv6 or domain name.

  - *log* (type integer) - can be assigned with a value defined in default_decision option or with a value taken from PDP response.
 The attribute defines the dnstap log level, i.e. the attribute set to be sent with DNStap message.
 See option **dnstap** above.
-The valid range is from 0 to 2 (inclusive).
+The valid range is from 0 to 3 (inclusive).
+The value 0 of log attribute means to not send DNSTAP message at all.
+The default value for log attribute is 0.

 ## Example